-Geostationary spacecraft can naturally develop kilo-Volt potentials due to the natural environment.
-For example, the 1970's spacecraft SCATHA did extensive monitoring of its surface potentials and recorded potentials reaching 10 kilo-Volt.19 These micro-Newton levels of forces can be large enough to cause 100's of meters of relative orbit errors if the craft are initially flying dozens of meters apart.^{15,20} Geostationary spacecraft are usually designed such that this absolute charge can occur without causing significant differential charging and arcing by ensuring all components are mutually grounded, or covered with a thin conducting layer.
+Geostationary spacecraft can naturally develop kilo-Volt potentials because of the natural environment.
+For example, the 1970s spacecraft SCATHA did extensive monitoring of its surface potentials and recorded potentials reaching 10 kilo-Volt [19].
+These micro-Newton levels of forces can be large enough to cause 100's of meters of relative orbit errors if the craft are initially flying dozens of meters apart [15, 20].
+Geostationary spacecraft are usually designed such that this absolute charge can occur without causing significant differential charging and arcing by ensuring all components are mutually grounded, or covered with a thin conducting layer.

 Because a spacecraft has no physical ground connection to the surrounding space plasma environment, it is free to assume an electrostatic potential that is different from that in the plasma.
-Such a potential difference occurs naturally from the balance of free charge (currents) to and from the vehicle as illustrated in Figure 2.
-To maintain a reorbiter non-equilibrium absolute charge level, continuous charge emission is required to compensate for the charge influx from the space environment.15 As stated previously, a non-equilibrium charge level can be maintained using only Watts of electrical power while using essentially no propellant.^{20,21} Missions showing the feasibility of active charge control include INTERBALL-2,22 Equator-S,23 Geotail,24 and Cluster-II.^{18,25} All of these missions relied on a similar active-charge-control device that utilized a low-power beam of indium ions to neutralize vehicle charge.
-Total mass of the active charge control system was less than 2 kg and total power consumption was 2.4 W. However, active spacecraft charge control has not been used yet to control the relative motion.
+Such a potential difference occurs naturally from the balance of free charge (currents) to and from the vehicle as illustrated in Fig. 2.
+To maintain a reorbiter non-equilibrium absolute charge level, continuous charge emission is required to compensate for the charge influx from the space environment [15].
+As stated previously, a non-equilibrium charge level can be maintained using only Watts of electrical power while using essentially no propellant [20, 21].
+Missions showing the feasibility of active charge control include INTERBALL-2 [22], Equator-S [23], Geotail [24], and Cluster-II [18, 25].
+All of these missions relied on a similar active-charge-control device that utilized a low-power beam of indium ions to neutralize vehicle charge.
+Total mass of the active charge control system was less than 2 kg and total power consumption was